jitsi/handbook/docs/devops-guide/ldap-authentication.md

 ```

 :::note
-One ommited option you might want to look into is `ldap_filter` which
+One omitted option you might want to look into is `ldap_filter` which
 defaults to `uid=%u` and should work for a lot of systems.
 But if you
 want to only allow specific users or even use a different LDAP attribute
 as username, you can do so by adding this option.
 Also check the available